BestTimesToVisit.com Logo

 Rental Car

-Renting a car offers the most flexibility for exploring Al Ain and its surrounding areas, especially if you plan to visit attractions spread out across the city or venture into the desert.
+Renting a car offers the most flexibility for exploring Al Ain and its surrounding areas, especially if you plan to visit the Jebel Hafeet mountains or more remote oases.
 It's ideal for families or groups wanting to set their own pace.

-Cost:Starting from AED 80-150 per day for an economy car, plus fuel and insurance.
+Cost:Starts from AED 80-150 per day for an economy car, depending on the rental company and duration.

 Public Buses